eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

   .. method:: QMEAN6ReferencePlot(out_path)

     Dumps the reference plot with the QMEAN6 score of the *model* compared to the QMEAN6 scores of a large set of non-redundant X-ray structures.
+If *psipred* or *accpro* are missing, the plot makes no sense as the QMEAN6 score is set to NaN.

     :param out_path:    Path to dump the plot, must have image format file ending, e.g. awesome_plot.png